rh-fieldwork/ceph-canary/README.md

 ### Cloning the repository

 ### Creating the namespace and service account
 The default namespace for this project is ceph-canary.
 Unless necessary, we recommend using the default namespace.
-To use a different naepsce please follow the steps in Appendix A: Changing the namespace name before continuing.
+To use a different name for the namespace please follow the steps in Appendix A: Changing the namespace name before continuing.

 - Log in as an admin user to the api server.
+- Change directory to <git directory>.
+- Run the script create_namespace.sh

 ### Cloning the git repository